Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

 - **See Anything (YOLOE)**:
   - **Train Model**: Train a custom See Anything (YOLOE) model from annotations
   - **Deploy Predictor**: Deploy a YOLOE model to use interactively within the same image
+    - Use the See Anything Tool to draw boxes, type a phrase (<kbd>Ctrl</kbd> + <kbd>T</kbd>), or click detections to find more / fewer like them
+    - Everything added is listed in the **Prompt Session** panel, grouped by where it came from; untick an example to try the prompt without it
+    - **Save** / **Load** a session (`.npz`), or **Inspect** it to plot the examples and rank phrases against them (Text Alignment)
+    - **Send to Generator** adds the session, with its confidence threshold and image size, to the Generator's prompt
+    - The Status box shows the loaded model, where the session's examples came from, and the last action
-  - **Deploy Generator**: Deploy a YOLOE model to use like a detector / segmentor, referencing other images' annotations
+  - **Deploy Generator**: Deploy a YOLOE model to use like a detector / segmentor across many images
-    - Select the YOLOE model and parameters
+    - Select the YOLOE model and parameters, then load the model
+    - Build the prompt from any of:
-    - Choose a reference label, then select image(s) with reference annotations (rectangles or polygons)
+      - **Add from annotations**: choose a label, highlight image(s) with rectangles or polygons, then press **Add highlighted** (one example per image)
-    - Generate visual prompt encodings (VPEs) from reference images / annotations
+        - Images already in the prompt are skipped unless their annotations changed
+        - **Remove all images from the prompt** removes examples added from annotations, keeping tool examples and phrases
+      - **Add from Tool**: the prompt built with the See Anything Tool (adding it twice is harmless)
+      - **Add phrase**: a text prompt
+    - **Save detections as**: the label detections are saved under; it can differ from the label of the annotations used as examples
+    - The prompt list groups examples by source (annotations, tool, phrases, files); untick an example to leave it out
+    - **Save** / **Load** the prompt (`.npz` only; legacy `.pt` VPE files are no longer supported)
+    - Examples from annotations are re-embedded automatically when the image size changes; examples from the tool cannot be, and the panel warns
+    - **OK** is enabled once a model is loaded, an output label is chosen, and the prompt has at least one enabled example
-    - Use the loaded model with VPEs on new images or work areas
+    - Use the loaded model with the prompt on new images or work areas

 - **Feature Selector**:
   - **Deploy Model**: Deploy a dense feature extraction model for semantic similarity queries